BehnazKhajeh/C-Challenge-bk/README.md

 Do not use arrays.
 Do not declare arrays.
 There is no need to use [] anywhere.
 Do not use C++ including C++ Standard Template Library, Boost, cout or new.
 Your source code must use UNIX style EOL characters \n not DOS style \n\r.
 You can write code on Windows, but you must convert it to Unix text files before submitting.
 The dos2unix command may be useful for this.

 Some helpful C functions are strlen, strncmp, printf, strncpy, strdup, malloc, free.  (man these if necessary.
 Pay attention to return values!)

-Your code should be consistent with the RTEMS coding conventions.

 Your test file should try various combinations of your `create_list`, `add_to_list`, `remove_from_list`, `flush_list`, `print_list`, and `free_list` functions.
 You should check return values on any function that can possibly fail, and you should call functions with invalid inputs to see if they are handled gracefully.